sharpe-capital/sharpe-token/README.md

-# ico-token
+# Sharpe Capital Token
-Sharpe Capital ICO token
+The Sharpe Capital token will be available on the Ethereum public blockchain, with the ticker symbol SHP.
+We will be launching our ICO soon, more details on our website and here coming soon...